gridsingularity/gsy-e/wiki/docs/grid-setup.md

 On this page the user can set up the architecture of the grid by adding Areas and Energy Resources.
 You can define up to 1000 nodes.
-Each area or device is considered as 1 node.
+Each area or energy resource is considered as 1 node.

 ![img](img/grid-setup-1.png)